strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 ### Listing offsets

-To list offsets edit your `KafkaConnector` resource using `kubectl edit kafkaconnector my-source-connector -n kafka` to add configuration for where to output the offsets:
+To list offsets, edit your `KafkaConnector` resource by running `kubectl edit kafkaconnector my-source-connector -n kafka` and add the configuration to specify where the offsets should be output:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2